mui/material-ui/docs/data/material/components/selects/selects.md

 It shares the same styles and many of the same props.
 Refer to the respective component's API page for details.

 :::warning
-The `placeholder` prop is NOT shared.
+Unlike input components, the `placeholder` prop is not available in Select.
+To add a placeholder, refer to the [placeholder](#placeholder) section below.
 :::

 ### Filled and standard variants